Westacular/sortable-coding-challenge/README.md

 ## Algorithm ##

-The algorithm used in this solution is quite straight-forward.
+The high-level algorithm used in this solution is quite simple and straight-forward.

 * While reading in the products, build a list of manufacturers, and associate each product to the appropriate manufacturer.
 * For each product, generate a set of regular expressions to be used against a listing title string to determine if the listing is a match.